alex-trapp/scAge/README.md

 In the case of the [Gravina et al. 2016 study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), no deposition of processed methylation data was made to GEO.
 I downloaded trimmed FASTQ files from the SRA (accession [SRA344045](https://www.ncbi.nlm.nih.gov/sra/?term=sra344045)) using the `fasterq-dump` function from the SRA Toolkit and mapped them to the mm10/GRCm38.p6 genome using [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) v0.22.3 with the option `–non_directional`, as suggested by the [Bismark User Guide v0.21.0](https://rawgit.com/FelixKrueger/Bismark/master/Docs/Bismark_User_Guide.html) for Zymo Pico-Methyl scWGBS library preparations.
 Reads were subsequently deduplicated and methylation levels for CpG sites were extracted with Bismark.

-## Speed, Memory and Parallelization
+## Speed, Memory Use and Parallelization

 The three functions described below, `construct_reference`, `process_coverage` and `run_scAge` are fully functional running on a single core (the default is `n_cores` = 1).
 However, they all experience linear speedup when multiprocessing is applied.
 Depending on your hardware specifications, it is recommended to increase the number of cores (`n_cores`) to improve the speed and efficiency of the pipeline.
-In my testing, I used `n_cores` = 30.
+In most of my testing, I used `n_cores` = 30.

 `process_coverage` and `run_scAge` can consume a lot of RAM depending on how many cells are being processed simulatenously, so it is recommended to observe processes and memory allocation (i.e. via `htop`) when running the algorithms for the first time with new parameters/cells.